sl-design-system/components/website/src/categories/components/dialog/dialog.md

 ---
 title: Dialog
-description: Dialog description
+description: A dialog serves as a container for in-page contextual information or actions, allowing users to confirm or cancel tasks without navigating away from the current page
 componentType: overlay
-shortDescription: A dialog serves as a container for in-page contextual information or actions, allowing users to confirm or cancel tasks without navigating away from the current page
+shortDescription: A dialog serves as a container for in-page contextual information or actions.
 layout: "components/components.njk"
 tags: component
 eleventyNavigation: